COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 1. How do I time a contraction?

-• During labour, contractions occur in a wavelike pattern.
-Each contraction tends to involve a buildup, a peak of intensity, and a relaxing phase with an interval of rest before the next contraction begins (see diagram).
+• During labour, contractions build in a wavelike pattern.
+Each contraction has a buildup, a peak of intensity, and a relaxing phase with a pause of rest before the next contraction begins (see diagram).

-• It is helpful to time your contractions to find out if they are regular, and if they are becoming longer and closer together (indicators of the onset of labour).
+• It's helpful to time your contractions to find out if they are regular, and if they are becoming longer and closer together (indicators of the onset of labour).

 • To find out how long your contraction lasts (duration), start timing from the beginning of the contraction to the end of the SAME contraction.